-Despite greatly accelerated customer growth from the marketing of Mobile Internet products and the Do-It-Yourself Homepage, as well as the complete expensing of the resulting costs, operative cash flow only fell moderately from $\leqslant 238.1$ million to $\leqslant 229.2$ million.
+Despite greatly accelerated customer growth from the marketing of Mobile Internet products and the 1&1 MyWebsite, as well as the complete expensing of the resulting costs, operative cash flow only fell moderately from \notin 238.1 million to \notin 229.2 million.

-Net cash inflows from investing activities fell from \in 290.4 million in the previous year to \in 194.8 million in the period under review.
-This was mainly due to the adjusted tax payments in 2011 and the resulting reduction in tax accruals of \in 30 million, as well as the suspension of direct debiting in the Access segment (around \in 32 million) during the period December 22 to 31, 2011.
+Net cash inflows from investing activities fell from \notin 290.4 million in the previous year to \notin 194.8 million in the period under review.
+This was mainly due to the adjusted tax payments in 2011 and the resulting reduction in tax accruals of \notin 30 million, as well as the suspension of direct debiting in the Access segment (around \notin 32 million) during the period December 22 to 31, 2011.
 The suspended direct debits were necessitated by changes to the technical systems of 1&1 Internet AG and were conducted in January 2012.

-Net cash inflows from investing activities amounted to \in 2.0 million in the period under review.
-This mainly comprise outlows for capital expenditures of \in 54.4 million and - opposing - inflows from the sale of EFF Fund investments (\in 18.9 million), the sale of freenet shares (\in 24.8 million), and the repayment of the vendor loan by Hi-media (\in 12.2 million).
+Net cash inflows from investing activities amounted to \leq 2.0 million in the period under review.
+This mainly comprise outlows for capital expenditures of \leq 54.4 million and - opposing - inflows from the sale of EFF Fund investments (\leq 18.9 million), the sale of freenet shares (\leq 24.8 million), and the repayment of the vendor loan by Hi-media (\in 12.2 million).
 In the previous year, net cash outflows for investing activities amounted to \in 71.2 million.
-Outflows mainly comprised investments in intangible assets and property, plant and equipment amounting to \in 72.4 million and \in 21.4 million for the acquisition of Mail.com, while inflows were dominated by cash proceeds from the sale of investments from the EFF Fund amounting to \in 30.9 million.
+Outflows mainly comprised investments in intangible assets and property, plant and equipment amounting to \in 72.4 million and \in 21.4 million for the acquisition of Mail. com, while inflows were dominated by cash proceeds from the sale of investments from the EFF Fund amounting to \in 30.9 million.

-Net cash outflows for financing activities changed from \in 240.5 million in the previous year to \in 228.0 million in the period under review.
-The main items in fiscal year 2011 included outgoings of \in 340.3 million for the purchase of treasury shares (prior year: \in 118.2 million) and an outflow of \in 42.0 million for the dividend payment (prior year: \in 88.0 million), as well as an - opposing - net cash inflow of \in 155.2 million from the assumption of loans (assumption: \in 443.2 million; redemption: \in 288.0 million).
-In the previous year, a net total of \in 30.8 million was repaid (assumption: \in 20.0 million; redemption: \in 50.8 million).
+Net cash outflows for financing activities changed from ≤ 240.5 million in the previous year to ≤ 228.0 million in the period under review.
+The main items in fiscal year 2011 included outgoings of ≤ 340.3 million for the purchase of treasury shares (prior year: ≤ 118.2 million) and an outflow of ≤ 42.0 million for the dividend payment (prior year: ≤ 88.0 million), as well as an - opposing - net cash inflow of ≤ 155.2 million from the assumption of loans (assumption: ≤ 443.2 million; redemption: ≤ 288.0 million).
+In the previous year, a net total of ≤ 30.8 million was repaid (assumption: ≤ 20.0 million; redemption: ≤ 50.8 million).